ossf/scorecard/docs/checks.md

 access to push malicious code into the project.

-The highest score is awarded when the permissions definitions in each workflow's yaml file are set as read only at the
+The highest score is awarded when the permissions definitions in each workflow's yaml file are set as read-only at the
 [top level](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#permissions)
 and the required write permissions are declared at the [run-level](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idpermissions).